atj1979/MysteriousSailboat/CONTRIBUTING.md

 ### Be aware of your branch

-We are using the Git Workflow seen [here][https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow] and [here][http://nvie.com/posts/a-successful-git-branching-model/].
+We are using the Git Workflow seen [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and [here](http://nvie.com/posts/a-successful-git-branching-model/).
 In summary:

   - Branch master is always in a deployable state.
   - Branch develop is where most work is done.
     - Most work will be done off of the develop branch, this is where you will create most of your branches.
       (i.e., feature branches, bugfix branches, test branches, etc...)

-### Cut a namespaced feature branch from develop
+### Cut a namespaced branch from develop

 Your branch should follow this naming convention:
   - bug/...